gwangjinkim/pycryptaes/README.md

 ```

-from pycryptaes import CryptoAES
+from pycryptaes import AES

-# cd first to the pyaes package or do `$ mkdir -p _test` where you are!
+# cd first to the pycryptaes package or do `$ mkdir -p _test` where you are!

-# initialize a CryptoAES Object for encryption and decryption with the AES method.
+# initialize a AES Object for encryption and decryption with the AES method.
-ca = CryptoAES()
+ca = AES()

 # to be encoded message
 message = "Hello, World!
 This is an encrypted message!"